tbilik/Linux-Configs/README.md

 # dotfiles-11-28-15
-These are i3 dot files posted on November 11, 2015.
+These are tbilik's i3 dot files posted on November 11, 2015.
+This contains an emacs config, urxvt config, i3 config, and i3 blocks config.